 Every few years, we see news articles about virtual reality robots that will roam hospital hallways – delivering medicines or supplies or allowing remote physicians to examine and communicate with patients in far-off locales who might not otherwise get to benefit from their specialized expertise (see this recent news story with video).

-What’s less widely known are the experimentation with executive “Gemba Bots” that allow hospital CEOs and senior leaders to “roll the gemba.”
-This technology promises to let CEOs visit “the gemba” (the place where the actual work is done in the Lean parlance) without leaving the comfort of their own office or board room.
+Less widely known is the experimentation with executive “Gemba Bots” that allow hospital CEOs and senior leaders to “roll the gemba.”
+This technology promises to let CEOs visit “the gemba” (where the work is done, in the Lean parlance) without leaving the comfort of their office or board room.

 In this post, I reveal some of my exclusive research into this technology – the promise and the downsides….